Cart 0 items: $0.00

 Set amongst commercial lavender groves which yield a wonderful variety of lavender products, Emu Bay Lavender offers some of the best breakfasts on Kangaroo Island & great lunches to boot.

 Don't miss: For brunch - Eggs Benedict with a glass of bubbles.
-At lunch the Johl Momo Dumplings are fantastic.
+At lunch, the Johl Momo Dumplings are fantastic.

 205 Emu Bay Rd, Wisanger, Kangaroo Island